brentcroft/pi-cam-object-detection-service/README.md

 # pi-cam-object-detection-service

-The Pi Cam Object Detection Service is intended to run 24x7 on a Pi with a camera, to survive restarts, and to produce output suitable for ground truth harvesting, i.e. detection files in PASCAL VOC XML, associated image files, and optionally, boxed image files.
+The Pi Cam Object Detection Service is intended to run continually on a Pi with a camera, to survive restarts, and to produce detection files in PASCAL VOC XML, associated image files, and optionally, boxed image files.

 The following animation demonstrates the key features.
-Typically the output would be cropped to the detection frame, but here it's shown raw to demonstrate detection frame tracking within the camera resolution.
+Typically the view would be cropped to the detection frame, but here it's shown raw to demonstrate detection frame tracking within the camera resolution.

 ![demo](eb_12_v08_480x270_01c_500k-20.gif)